Lucyjpjones/lj-fscr/testing.md

 - [x] Search bar showing the correct format based on device size
 - [x] After entering keywords and hitting enter or the search icon, user is directed to the search page template with appropriate results
 - [x] If user enters a keyword with no results the correct message is displayed
+- [x] If user submits a search with no keywords they are directed to the search page with no results and the appropriate error message
 - [x] When not logged, under the profile icon user has the options of 'register' and 'login'
 - [x] When logged in, under the profile icon user has the options of 'My Profile' and 'logout'
 - [x] When logged in as admin, under the profile icon user has the added options of 'product management' and 'programme management'